 “In 10 months, I went from incurable to cured,” Dinwiddie said.
 “I've come back every year since.
 I’m not giving up these appointments.”

-It was on April 2, 2012, that Dinwiddie’s local gastroenterologist in High Point, North Carolina, diagnosed him with metastatic stage 4 poorly differentiated neuroendocrine carcinoma of the pancreas.
-A CT scan had revealed a 5-centimeter mass in the head of his pancreas and multiple tumors in his liver.
+It was on April 2, 2012, that Dinwiddie’s local gastroenterologist in High Point, NC diagnosed him with metastatic stage 4 poorly differentiated neuroendocrine carcinoma of the pancreas.
+A CT scan revealed a 5-centimeter mass in the head of his pancreas and multiple tumors in his liver.
 A biopsy confirmed it was cancer.

 His gastroenterologist said nothing could be done and he only had a couple months to live.